rsvilenov/MaintenanceModeMiddleware/Options.md

     options.BypassUrlPath("/PartNotInMaintenance", StringComparison.OrdinalIgnoreCase)
 ```

-You can pass multiple paths at once by using options.BypassUrlPaths(IEnumerable<string>, StringComparison).
+You can pass multiple paths at once by using `BypassUrlPaths(IEnumerable<string>, StringComparison)`.

 ### BypassFileExtension